Improved Lower Bounds for Permutation Arrays Using Permutation Rational Functions: New lower bounds for

-We now discuss properties of \fs that are useful for improving lower bounds for $M(q,D)$ and $M(q+1,D)$.
+We now discuss properties of \fs that are useful for improving lower bounds for $M(q+1,D)$ for various $D$.
 Some similar ideas were given in \cite{Yang2006}.
-For the proofs in this section, we consider the \fs $\W(x)=\frac{V(x)}{U(x)}$ and $\Y(x)=\frac{R(x)}{S(x)}$ that permute the elements of $\P^1(\Fq)$ such that $V(x)S(x) - U(x)R(x)$ is not a constant.
-For this discussion, the degrees of the \fs need be not be the same.
+For the proofs in this section, we consider the \fs $\W(x)=\frac{V(x)}{U(x)}$ and $\Y(x)=\frac{R(x)}{S(x)}$ that permute the elements of $\P^1(\Fq)$ and such that $V(x)S(x) - U(x)R(x)$ is not a constant.
+The degrees of the \fs $\W$ and $\Y$ need be not be the same.